 World Cup Historic

-Also known as Seleção (meaning “selection” same as Argentina’s Selección), the Brazilian team is the only one qualified to all World Cups, winning five times.Nike Men’s Brazil Home Soccer Jersey 2019-20 (Yellow)
+Also known as Seleção (meaning selection, like Argentina’s Selección), the Brazilian team is the only one qualified to all World Cups, winning five times and becoming the most successful NT in the tournament.

 Brazil hosted the 1950 World Cup and lost the title to Uruguay.
-The Maracanaço (Maracanazo), as I already commented in the Uruguay post, was considered a national tragedy in Brazil.
+The Maracanaço (Maracanazo), as I already mentioned in the Whisky review (the Uruguayan entry in this series), was considered a national tragedy in Brazil.

-The first three in 1958, 1962 and 1970 had the presence of Pelé, regarded by most as the best football player of all time, The GOAT, as some people say.
-Beside him, many other great, legendary players helped the first National Team to win three WC trophies.
+The first three titles in 58, 62, and 70 had the presence of Pelé, regarded by many as the best football player of all time, The GOAT, as some people say.
+Besides him, many other legendary players helped the first National Team to win three WC trophies.

-Brazil hosted another World Cup 64 years after the Maracanazo, and after barely reaching the semifinals against Germany, the 7-1 happened, being the largest margin of a win in a semi-final and the worst defeat by a host country.
+Brazil hosted another World Cup in 2014, and after barely reaching the semi-finals.
+They lost to Germany, the infamous 7-1, the largest margin of a win in a semi-final, and the worst defeat by a host country.